HarisAtiq2762/todoapp/README.md

 ## State Management

-The app uses `flutter_bloc` for state management.
+The app uses flutter_bloc for state management and follows the MVVM (Model-View-ViewModel) architecture.
 The BLoC pattern is used to handle the state of the todo items, including loading, adding, updating, and deleting todos.

 ## Assumptions